 Interaction of Monetary and Fiscal Policy

-Monetary and fiscal policies are tools used to influence the broader economy.
+Monetary and fiscal policies can both be used to influence the broader economy.
 However, the effectiveness of monetary policy on aggregate demand can vary based on the fiscal policy in place and vice versa.

-Even though both policies can influence aggregate demand, they work differently and affect its composition in varying ways.
-They cannot simply replace one another.
+Even though both policies can influence aggregate demand, they work differently and cannot simply replace one another.

 Recall that the central bank applies monetary policy to change the cost, demand, and availability of credit.
 It controls credit through open market operations, bank rates, selective methods of credit control, and variable cash reserve ratio.